AGordiGuerrero/TOF10120_I2C/Readme.md

 Codes:
   - TOF10120_i2c_V1: simple version with delays for defining timing.
   - TOF10120_i2c_V2: simple version with millis() for defining timing.
+  - TOF10120_i2c_discardstranges_V1: Discard values out of a given range.
+Try to do some lectures before giving the message of "out of range value".

 Adapted from code of [https://surtrtech.com](https://surtrtech.com/2019/03/18/easy-use-of-tof-10120-laser-rangefinder-to-measure-distance-with-arduino-lcd/).